Undergraduate Degree in Computer Engineering

 Dual Degree Course Plan

-You can get a bachelor of science degree in both computer engineering and computer science by taking about one semester of additional coursework.
+You can get a Bachelor of Science degree in both computer engineering and computer science by taking about one semester of additional coursework.

 Dual Degree Course Plan